The Hawks Attackers are highly Offensive players who play right on the wings on either side of a centre forward.

 Importantly we want a mobile centre forward who is alert and wants the ball.
 He is encouraged to move around along the attacking line pulling defenders out of usual positions to create gaps in the half spaces for the wingers, wing backs and midfield to dominate.

-Lay off balls to midfield and turns are important and the Centre forward is required to drift deep to collect the ball in a type of False 9 at times like Lionel Messi or act as the German "Raumdeuter" role which means "Space Interpreter" perfected by Thomas Muller and relies on anticipation, intelligent movement to create space by deception and awareness.
+Lay off balls to midfield and turns are important and the Centre forward is required to drift deep to collect the ball in a type of False 9 at times like Lionel Messi or act as the German "Raumdeuter" role which means "Space Interpreter" perfected by Thomas Muller and relies on anticipation and intelligent movement to create space by deception and awareness.
 The timing of runs in key to arrive in the right place at the right time..

 Muller is one of the greatest exponents of this role in the with an incredible record with Bayern as an 8 times Bundesliga Winner and UEFA Champions League Winner.
 His 96 Caps, 36 goals and FIFA World Cup Success in 2014 with the Mannshaft point to him being rightly regarded as one of the greatest and most versatile strikers in the modern era.